5 of the biggest operational challenges leaders face in 2025

 Challenge 1: Artificial Intelligence

-Instead of hastily adopting the latest AI technologies without a clear understanding of their practical applications, businesses should first pinpoint the problems they aim to solve.
+Instead of hastily adopting the latest AI technologies without a clear understanding of their practical applications, businesses should first pinpoint the problems they aim to solve, and how AI can be used in alignment with wider business goals.
 Consider a company burdened with processing vast volumes of documents.
 This task, when done manually, consumes significant time and resources.
 By employing Intelligent Document Processing, the process is automated, thereby reducing costs and optimizing resource utilization.

 Businesses must also weigh the risks associated with new technologies.
 There are growing concerns about the behavior of generative AI systems, particularly when they fail to produce accurate responses, a phenomenon known as "artificial intelligence hallucination."
 This issue can lead to data corruption and undesirable outcomes.